-Jury Recommends Death Penalty for Merritt
+Jury recommends death penalty for Merritt

 "Each of you who sat through this trial, five months, give or take, of evidence.
 Who deliberated, considered, compared and contrasted that evidence, and reached a decision beyond a reasonable doubt that he murdered four people.
 Make no mistake about it, no matter what language is used, they're saying you got it wrong.
 That's what that lingering doubt is.

-"That's what's really being said - 'You got it wrong.
-What if you got it wrong?' - each you know beyond a reasonable doubt, that's the murderer."
+"That's what's really being said – 'You got it wrong.
+What if you got it wrong?' – each you know beyond a reasonable doubt, that's the murderer," Daugherty said.

 During closing arguments, that's exactly what defense attorney Rajan Maline presented to the jurors by appealing to the possibility of any jurors holding onto any lingering doubts.